 - Before the Slip and Fall: Lease Drafting Guidance for Tenants

 - New York Law Journal’s Protecting a Tenant’s Right to Be Seen

 - Four Attorneys Join Schnader, Bolstering the Firm’s Strong Real Estate Group

 Community & Pro Bono

-- President of a condominium association in the Catskills
+- Former president of a condominium association in the Catskills

 - Hofstra University, J.D., with distinction, 1992, Law Review